Big Thunder Mountain Railroad: Kidney stones

-Ride experience
+Ride variations

-Disneyland version
+Disneyland

-While the design of the Walt Disney World version of this roller coaster was done first, Disneyland's version was the first one to open.
-The track layout was mirrored, placing the attraction to the right of Rivers of America, if viewed from the central hub.
-(In Walt Disney World, the attraction is located to the left of Rivers of America.)
+While the design of the Walt Disney World version of the ride was done first, Disneyland's version was the first one to open.
+The track layout was mirrored, placing the attraction to the right of the Rivers of America, if viewed from the central hub.
+(In Magic Kingdom, the attraction was located to the left of the Rivers of America, which closed at that park in 2025.)
 To better fit with the adjacent Fantasyland areas of the theme park, the original Walt Disney World design had to be replaced with something more appropriate for Disneyland.
 The Florida, Tokyo and Paris versions of the ride use sharp-edged mountains and the vibrant colors of Monument Valley, Arizona, while Disneyland's version was developed with more rounded features and muted colors resembling the Bryce Canyon hoodoos in Utah.

 Upon entering the attraction, the queue winds through a narrow rock wall and passing by the tracks.
 The surrounding walls were originally created from 100 tons of gold ore from Rosamond.

 Leaving the outdoor station, trains enter a bat-infested tunnel, make a right hand turn, then a left hand turn before climbing the first lift hill, which takes trains through a cavern full of stalactites.
 Leaving the lift hill, the train drops away to the right, then levels out and makes a left hand turn.
 The track then crosses under the second lift hill drop before making a right hand turn.
 The sounds of coyotes can be heard howling at the train as it dives into a cave.
-At the end of the tunnel, the train hits a trim brake, exits the tunnel, and climbs the second lift hill.
-At the top of the lift, an animatronic goat bleats at passing guests as the train drops away to the right, crosses under the lift hill, and rises up into a downward spiraling clockwise helix.
+The train then rises uphill and hits a trim brake, makes a right turn out of the tunnel, and climbs the second lift hill.
+At the top of the lift, an animatronic goat with a stick of dynamite in its mouth bleats at passing guests as the train drops away to the right, crosses under the lift hill, and rises up into a downward spiraling clockwise helix.
 Leaving the helix, the train shoots through a small canyon, then drops down into a mining camp, where it hits another trim brake.
 The train then makes a left hand turn, enters another tunnel, and climbs the third lift hill.
 As the train climbs the lift, the tunnel is dynamited, and artificial smoke is blasted in guests' faces as the train crests the lift and exits the tunnel.
 The train then drops to the right, towards the river, then makes a right hand turn and passes through a short tunnel.
 After crossing over the drop, the trains make a left hand turn as they pass through the ribcage of a T-rex skeleton, hit a trim brake, then make a right hand turn into the final brakes.
-The train then travels by the buildings of Rainbow Ridge as it returns to the station.
+The train then travels past the buildings of Rainbow Ridge and returns to the station.